melanchall/drywetmidi/Docs/articles/devices/Endpoints-watcher.md

 # Endpoints watcher

 > [!WARNING]
-> Endpoints watching API is a platform-specific one so please refer to the [Supported OS](xref:a_develop_supported_os) article to learn more.
+> <os-specific-api Endpoints watching API/>
+>
+> <advanced-windows-api/>

 DryWetMIDI allows to track whether a MIDI endpoint is added to or removed from the system.
-There is the [EndpointsWatcher](xref:Melanchall.DryWetMidi.Multimedia.EndpointsWatcher) class for that purpose.
-The class is singleton and you can get the instance with [Instance](xref:Melanchall.DryWetMidi.Multimedia.EndpointsWatcher.Instance) property.
+There is the [`EndpointsWatcher`](xref:Melanchall.DryWetMidi.Multimedia.EndpointsWatcher) class for that purpose.
+The class is singleton and you can get the instance with [`Instance`](xref:Melanchall.DryWetMidi.Multimedia.EndpointsWatcher.Instance) property.

-`EndpointsWatcher` provides two events: [EndpointAdded](xref:Melanchall.DryWetMidi.Multimedia.EndpointsWatcher.EndpointAdded) and [EndpointRemoved](xref:Melanchall.DryWetMidi.Multimedia.EndpointsWatcher.EndpointRemoved).
+`EndpointsWatcher` provides two events: [`EndpointAdded`](xref:Melanchall.DryWetMidi.Multimedia.EndpointsWatcher.EndpointAdded) and [`EndpointRemoved`](xref:Melanchall.DryWetMidi.Multimedia.EndpointsWatcher.EndpointRemoved).
 First one will be fired when a MIDI endpoint is added to the system, and second one – when a MIDI endpoint is removed from it.
-You can then cast a device instance from the event's arguments to [InputEndpoint](xref:Melanchall.DryWetMidi.Multimedia.InputEndpoint) or [OutputEndpoint](xref:Melanchall.DryWetMidi.Multimedia.OutputEndpoint).
+You can then cast a device instance from the event's arguments to [`InputEndpoint`](xref:Melanchall.DryWetMidi.Multimedia.InputEndpoint) or [`OutputEndpoint`](xref:Melanchall.DryWetMidi.Multimedia.OutputEndpoint).
 See following sample program:

 ```csharp
 using System;